Peripli/specification/api.md

 The body MUST be a valid JSON Object.

-Some APIs may allow passing in the resource entity `id` (that is the ID to be used to uniquely identify the resource entity) for backward compatibility reasons.
+Some APIs MAY allow passing in the resource entity `id` (that is the ID to be used to uniquely identify the resource entity) for backward compatibility reasons.
 If an `id` is not passed as part of the request body, the Service Manager takes care of generating one.

 #### Response